dafni-kalatzipantera/dafni-kalatzipantera.github.io/_pages/research.md

 ## Work in Progress

-Genovese, F. and Kalatzi Pantera, D. "All Shades of Green: Chromatic Variation and Political Alignment in European Green Parties."
+Genovese, F. and Kalatzi Pantera, D., Zur, R. "All Shades of Green: Chromatic Variation and Political Alignment in European Green Parties."

 Kalatzi Pantera, D. "Going Glocal: The Effect of COP meetings on Local Environmental Attitudes".